lafmdp/DQNGame/README.md

 # DQNGame

-Use DQN Algorithm to train a simple game
+Use DQN Algorithm to train a break-out